lexibank/tlopo/out/vol3/chapter10.md

-POc &ast;pʷabosi is the most likely candidate for a term denoting F. wassa.
+POc _&ast;pʷabosi_ is the most likely candidate for a term denoting F. wassa.
 All named reflexes denote a small or medium-sized freestanding Ficus sp.
-The set below, from which I tentatively reconstruct POc &ast;pʷabosi, contains some doublets and a number of phonological irregularities, especially in regard to the bilabials.
+The set below, from which I tentatively reconstruct POc _&ast;pʷabosi_, contains some doublets and a number of phonological irregularities, especially in regard to the bilabials.
 I infer that the two POc bilabials were not identical, but that assimilation has operated to make them so in several reflexes.
 Doublets are probably the outcomes of local borrowings.
-An interstage ancestral to Solos, Petats and probably Teop replaced the initial bilabial obstruent with &ast;u-.
+An interstage ancestral to Solos, Petats and probably Teop replaced the initial bilabial obstruent with _&ast;u-_.

 <table>
 <tr>